Victor-369/KataMarsRoverMission/README.md

 ## Recommendations
 Start with a small area to work with, like 5x5 and a percentage of 30.
 This will give you an idea of how this project works.

-Connect with MySQL using these credentials:
+Connect with MySQL using one of these credentials:

 ```
+As root

 user: root
+password: passwordroot

+As user

+user: usermars
-password: password
+password: passwordmars
 ```